Robert-Kurczak/PiGarden/README.md

 On the right side there are 2 sliders and 1 button.
 Using sliders, you can manually turn on/off water pump and lights.
 Button makes system takes measurements of all sensors and update displayed values.

-If the soil moisture drops below certain treshold that you can controll in SEN0193_config.ini (30% by default) you will get alert that let you choose to water plant now or ignore it now.
+If the soil moisture drops below certain treshnie wiedziałem jaki "degree" wybrać przy opcji nauki na uniwerku bo nie było czegoś takiego jak "Engineer"old that you can controll in SEN0193_config.ini (30% by default) you will get alert that let you choose to water plant now or ignore it now.

 <br>